Day 0 - Travel down!!

 As we sped southwards through the country at high speed I started to realise the enormity of what I'm trying to do - I'm gonna have to cycle all this distance back!
 Yikes.
 Why did I ever think this was a good idea?!

-At Plymouth I had a spare hour so quickly scooted down to Evans Cycles in town; sadly though they didn't have any jacket in stock that fits.
+At Plymouth I had a spare hour before my Penzance train so quickly scooted down to Evans Cycles in town; sadly though they didn't have any jacket in stock that fits.
 Balls.
 This is going to be a very wet bike ride without a jacket...

 Eventually after 8.5 hours on a train I pulled into a very wet Penzance, where fortunately my B&B was directly opposite the train station meaning I didn't have to get too wet.
 After checking in and leaving my bike in the reception area I left in search of some food.
 It turns out there's not much choice in Penzance but soon I managed to find a Chinese restaurant; the buffet looked several days old and horrible.
 I politely declined the waitresses attempts to get me to eat that and instead ordered something "fresh" off the main menu.
 The food is good, but having seen the state of the buffet I pray that I'm not going to get food poisoning before my trip has even begun!